 Power control affects the performance of the physical layer in two ways.
 First, power control impacts the traffic carrying capacity of the network.
-On the one hand, choosing too high a transmission power reduces the number of forwarding nodes needed to reach the intended destination, but as mentioned above, this creates excessive interference in a medium that is commonly shared.
-In contrast, choosing a lower transmission power reduces the interference seen by potential transmitters, but packets require more forwarding nodes to reach their intended destination.
-In [8], the authors show that, when considering the physical layer only, reducing the transmission power is a better approach because this increases the traffic carrying capacity of the network.
-Second, power control affects the connectivity of the resulting network.
-By a connected network, we mean a network in which any node has a potential route of physical links (or forwarding nodes) to reach any intended receiver node.
-A high transmission power increases the connectivity of the network by increasing the number of direct links seen by each node, but this is at the expense of reducing network capacity.

-However, it is not possible to arbitrarily reduce the transmission power to any value to promote a higher capacity and energy savings.
-Rather, there is a minimum bound for the transmission power necessary to avoid network partitions [7].
-In [7], the authors assume that all nodes use the same common transmission power.
-This power is varied until a connected tree is constructed.
-In this paper, we consider the use of variable-range transmission control to allow nodes to construct a minimum spanning tree (MST) [4].
-We show that the use of a minimum spanning tree can lead toward a lower total weight than a tree based on common-range transmission links that minimally avoids network partitions.
+On the one hand, choosing too high a transmission power reduces the number of forwarding nodes needed to reach the intended destination, but as mentioned above this creates excessive interference in a medium that is commonly shared.
+In contrast, choosing a lower transmission power reduces the interference seen by potential transmitters but packets require more forwarding nodes to reach their intended destination.
+Second, power control affects how connected the resulting network is.
+A high transmission power increases the connectivity of the network by increasing the number of direct links seen by each node but this is at the expense of reducing network capacity.
+In this paper, we consider the use of variable-range transmission control to allow nodes to construct a minimum spanning tree (MST).
+We show that the use of a minimum spanning tree can lead toward lower total weight than a tree based on common-range transmission links that minimally avoid network partitions.

 The type of power control used can also impact the connectivity and performance of the network layer.
 Choosing a higher transmission power increases the connectivity of the network.
-Routing protocols can take advantage of fully connected networks to provide multiple routes for a given source-destination pair in cases where some nodes or links fail [16].
-However, this goal is achieved at the expense of reducing network capacity and energy-savings.
 In addition, power control impacts the signaling overhead of routing protocols used in mobile wireless ad hoc networks.
 Higher transmission power decreases the number of forwarding hops between source-destination pairs, therefore reducing the signaling load necessary to maintain routes when nodes are mobile.
 The signaling overhead of routing protocols can consume a significant percentage of the available resources at the network layer, reducing the end user's bandwidth and power availability.
-This is compounded by the fact that topology changes in wireless and mobile networks occur at a much faster time scale in comparison to wired networks.
-Thus, routing protocols should be capable of rapidly responding to these changes using minimal signaling and taking into account the power reserves distributed in wireless networks.